Guest Post by Ken Weaver

 There is hope online for less costly resources, however!
 A very comprehensive list of old medical terms is provided in Rudy’s List of Archaic Medical Terms.
 One Rudolf Schmidt has compiled a very lengthy list of maladies and also includes German terms for anatomy, phrases and words associated with death, as well as types of accidents.
 To the left is a sample of the entries for the letter T.

 When I originally stumbled upon Rudy’s reference work online a few years ago, it cost $3.00 to download, but current readers are in luck!
-It is now free in a variety of formats including Word and PDF and can be found at:
+It is now free in a variety of formats including Word and PDF.

 One last idea to cover on the morbid topic of death is the unique German custom of display ads in newspapers, known as a Todes-Anzeige.
 While readers are not going to readily find these for ancestors who passed away in the 17th and 18th centuries, there is some hope that for those who died in the 19th and 20th centuries.
 They are rather ornate and decorative and usually provide some life information on the deceased as well as an invitation to the burial services.
 They are typically ‘signed’ by the grieving heirs, those left behind.
 Below are two such examples from the 1890’s: